 simply duplicate the data in another worksheet or workbook.

 You also have the option of linking cells to the User-Defined section of your TT worksheet, so that those data cells switch language (along with headers and help).

 Bookmark = personalize

-How to personalize your translations
+How to personalize your templates

 - User Substitutions easily replace standard translations with your own

 at the bottom of each Help worksheet

 can be used to provide additional help and training

-- Cell Comments can supplement the English pop-up help for any row or column header
+- Cell Comments can supplement the English pop-up help for any row or column header (see animated image) >>>>>

 - User Help Text Boxes